DaveCaulfield/hangman/README.md

  - The player is prompted and enters their letter guess into the the terminal.
  - Invalid input returns a feedback message to the player.
  - A correct guess will result in the letter being displayed in its position in the list of underscores "_ O _ _ _".
- - An incorrect guess will result in losing a life and an ascii art image begins to draw the hangman.
+ - An incorrect guess will result in losing a life and an ascii art image begins to be drawn.
  - The player begins each game with six lives.
 When all lives are gone the player loses the game.
  - If the player guesses all the letters in the word the player wins the game.